apachecn/pytorch-doc-zh/docs/1.0/nn.md

 Note

-This function returns a Tensor of size `T x B x *` or `B x T x *` where &lt;cite&gt;T&lt;/cite&gt; is the length of the longest sequence.
+This function returns a Tensor of size `T x B x *` or `B x T x *` where `T` is the length of the longest sequence.
 This function assumes trailing dimensions and type of all the Tensors in sequences are same.

 | Parameters: |